r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.30.2 [Jul 23, 2019] =
+= 1.0.31 [Aug 02, 2019] =
-* Improved the compatibility with the AMPforWP plugin further by making it performant with MariaDB as well
+* Added diacritics into consideration while running the content analysis.
+Finally, all other language words can be analyzed!
+* Improved the logic of honoring the Global Meta so, there are no mismatches between the settings of a single post vs general settings and also for the importers.
+Please review your Rank Math's settings properly if you happen to import.
+[Here's a detailed guide](https://s.rankmath.com/wpmrmguide)
-* Improved the styling of the feedback form upon deactivation
+* Improved the searching in the redirections & 404 errors
-* Improved Focus Keyword filter further to perform better
+* Improved SEO Analysis text further to make things clearer
+* Updated the analysis's API URL to Rank Math's
+* Fixed a bug with WordPress 4.x (to everyone still using WP 4.x, please update to the latest WP and use Classic Editor plugin alongside)
-* Fixed an issue with the importing of the Redirections from other plugins
+* Fixed an issue with the importing of the Redirections.
+Disabled redirections were getting imported as active.
+That should not be happening anymore.
+* Fixed a bug where CSS & JS files were loading on the frontend even if the admin bar was disabled
+* Fixed a compatibility issue with WooCommerce's category permalink flushing
+* Fixed an issue with the Snippet Shortcode occurring with a Non-numeric value
+* Fixed an issue with the redirections where QueryString with trailing slash `/` was not working fine
+* Fixed few typos in the description of the helping text
+* Fixed an issue with the auto-update.
+It should be working fine now.
-* Fixed a PHP 7.3 deprecation notice (hopefully!)
+* Fixed a compatibility bug with WPML

-Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog)**
+Full changelog can be found here - **[Rank Math SEO changelog](https://s.rankmath.com/changelog)**